Wondering how to invest in 5G stocks? That might depend upon who is building the 5G network.

 Aside from the major cell phone providers, there are some other big players in 5G technology, and they’re all REITs (Real Estate Investment Trusts).
 It’s a business that provides both growth, with the 5G rollout, and defense, as the rollout will continue rain or shine, in a good economy or a bad one.

 So where does this leave us?
 Clearly, there are several ways you can approach investing in 5G.
-Because this is such a new technology, your best bet would be to subscribe to either the Cabot Early Opportunities advisory or the Cabot Dividend Investor advisory.
+Because this is such a new technology, your best bet would be to subscribe to either the Cabot Early Opportunities advisory or the Cabot Dividend Investor advisory, both of which have several 5G stock recommendations.

 Have you invested in any companies specifically because of 5G technology?
 Share your experience in the comments below.